 Familial Mediterranean Fever (FMF) is a hereditary autoinflammatory disorder.

-Donna's experience with FMF by Donna published 13 days ago
+Donna's experience with FMF by Donna published about 1 month ago

 Started at the early age of 2.
 I was 2 when I started getting attacks.
 Just like other members, was sick with high fevers, vomiting excrutiating pain on the 2nd day and total weakness the 3rd. day.
 At the same time my 2 sisters were also suffering the same symptoms.
 My doctor finally (after having appendix removed and a million tests and hospitals)said that I will out grow it.